loda-lang/loda-lang.github.io/list6.markdown

 * [A315707](https://oeis.org/A315707) ([program](/edit/?oeis=315707)): Coordination sequence Gal.5.295.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315709](https://oeis.org/A315709) ([program](/edit/?oeis=315709)): Coordination sequence Gal.6.627.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315710](https://oeis.org/A315710) ([program](/edit/?oeis=315710)): Coordination sequence Gal.6.628.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315725](https://oeis.org/A315725) ([program](/edit/?oeis=315725)): Coordination sequence Gal.6.158.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315726](https://oeis.org/A315726) ([program](/edit/?oeis=315726)): Coordination sequence Gal.6.252.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315727](https://oeis.org/A315727) ([program](/edit/?oeis=315727)): Coordination sequence Gal.5.89.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315729](https://oeis.org/A315729) ([program](/edit/?oeis=315729)): Coordination sequence Gal.5.134.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315732](https://oeis.org/A315732) ([program](/edit/?oeis=315732)): Coordination sequence Gal.6.640.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315733](https://oeis.org/A315733) ([program](/edit/?oeis=315733)): Coordination sequence Gal.6.642.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.